 This dish is open to all kinds of variations.
 Feel free to replace one of the cans of condensed soups with 1 cup of sour cream, or, if you aren't a fan of mushrooms, use all cream of chicken soup or half cream of celery.
 Instead of using all cheddar cheese, use a combination of cheddar and Monterey Jack cheese, or use part pepper jack cheese for a spicier topping.
 If you don't have a can of tomatoes with green chiles (Ro-Tel or similar), substitute with plain diced tomatoes and a small can of chopped green chile peppers.
 The casserole may be made with flour tortillas as well.

 Serve with a tossed salad for an uncomplicated and fabulous family meal.

-- 1 (10-ounce) can diced tomatoes with green chilies
+1 (10-ounce) can diced tomatoes with green chiles

 Gather the ingredients.

-In a large bowl, combine the chopped onion, bell pepper, half of the chicken stock, the condensed soups, and tomatoes with green chilis; stir to blend thoroughly.
+In a large bowl, combine the chopped onion, bell pepper, half of the chicken stock, the condensed soups, and tomatoes with green chiles; stir to blend thoroughly.

 Pour the remaining chicken stock over the bottom of the prepared baking pan.
 Layer half of the tortilla quarters or strips on the bottom and then top with half of the chicken.

 Spoon half of the soup mixture over the chicken layer and then sprinkle with a little garlic powder, salt, and cayenne pepper.
 Repeat the layers.